Location

 value JSONThe column's JSON-formatted raw value.

-To update a location column, send the latitude, longitude, and address of the location separated by spaces (optional).
+To update a location column with a simple string, send the latitude, longitude, and (optionally) the address separated by spaces.

 mutation {